KryonicNapkin/dotfiles/README.md

 ![alt text](https://github.com/coevoe/dotfiles/blob/main/assets/Qtile_in_action.png)

 ## Welcome
 This is my repo for the dotfiles.
-When I first created this repo, it was for the dotfiles of my qtile desktop, but after I began to experiment with AwesomeWM, I've added AwesomeWM to the repo.
-Now I've also added DWM to it.
-I will be keeping all the WMs up to date, but primarily DWM because it is currently my daily driver.
+Use at your own risk❗ They are created to fit my setup and only my.

+## Installation
 ### File structure
 |               | Place                   | Use case         |
 |---------------|:-----------------------:|:----------------:|